-- 2.4 Standards, amendments to published standards and interpretations to existing standards that are applicable and relevant to the Company (continued) - (b) The Company will apply the new standards, amendments to published standards and interpretations that are issued but not yet effective in the following financial years: (continued)

-MFRS 15 'Revenue from Contracts with Customers'
+- 2.4 Standards, amendments to published standards and interpretations to existing standards that are applicable and relevant to the Company (continued) - (a) The standards applicable for the first time for the financial year beginning on 1 January 2018: (continued) - (iii) MFRS 15 'Revenue from Contracts with Customers'

-MFRS 15 'Revenue from Contracts with Customers' replaces MFRS 118 'Revenue' and MFRS 111 'Construction Contracts' and related interpretations.
+MFRS 15 replaces MFRS 118 "Revenue" and MFRS 111 "Construction Contracts" and related interpretations.
 The core principle in MFRS 15 is that an entity recognises revenue to depict the transfer of promised goods or services to the customer in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.